What Is a Decentralized Autonomous Organization (DAO)?

 Protocol DAOs

-These collectives are the no-frills, generic DAOs used as ownership and governance mechanisms in decentralized protocols.
-These essentials-only entities oversee and direct the future of borrow and lending applications, decentralized exchanges and decentralized apps, shorthanded as dApps.
+Protocol DAOs are the no-frills, generic DAOs used as ownership and governance mechanisms in decentralized protocols.
+These essentials-only entities oversee and direct the future of borrowing and lending applications, decentralized exchanges and decentralized apps (dApps).
 Their sole purpose is to maintain and evolve the platform in a fair and decentralized manner.

 Examples

-• Uniswap: An automated Ethereum-based crypto exchange that currently ranks as the fourth-largest decentralized finance, or DeFi, platform, with nearly $4 billion worth of crypto assets vaulted behind its protocol.
+• Uniswap: An automated Ethereum-based crypto exchange that currently ranks among the top 12 DeFi platforms, with $3.42 billion worth of crypto assets locked on its smart contracts.
 Its unique automated liquidity protocol, which processes exchanges without intermediary interference, positions the platform as the gold standard for decentralization.

 • Yearn Finance: A yield aggregator designed to optimize member earnings on crypto assets in the hopes of simplifying DeFi and promoting decentralized collaboration.